+We acquired controlling interests in six businesses in 2020, including two in our FirstService Residential segment and four in our FirstService Brands segment.
+The total initial cash consideration for these acquisitions was \$98.6 million.
 Our tuck-under acquisitions increase the geographic footprint and broaden our service offering at FirstService Residential.
-They also support the growth of our company-owned operations at FirstService Brands, including acquisitions of California Closets and Paul Davis Restoration franchises in selected key markets and expansion of our operations and broadening of our service capabilities at Century Fire.
+They also support the growth of our company-owned operations at FirstService Brands, including the acquisition of restoration companies at Global Restoration to expand our geographic footprint and expand our national client account coverage, as well as the expansion of our operations and broadening of our service capabilities at Century Fire.